Antisemitism on Wikipedia: Reliability of the Anti-Defamation League

 In June 2024, the Anti-Defamation League (ADL) was downgraded by the community to "generally unreliable" on the Israeli–Palestinian conflict.
-Editors supporting the decision said that the ADL had undermined its credibility by conflating criticism of Israel with antisemitism, by using an overly-broad classification of antisemitic incidents which included pro-Palestinian protests (based on the working definition of antisemitism), and because of controversial statements by its CEO Jonathan Greenblatt, which included comparing the Palestinian keffiyeh to the Nazi swastika.
+Editors supporting the decision said that the ADL had undermined its credibility by conflating criticism of Israel with antisemitism, by using an overly-broad classification of antisemitic incidents which included pro-Palestinian protests (based on the IHRA definition of antisemitism), and because of controversial statements by its CEO Jonathan Greenblatt, which included comparing the Palestinian keffiyeh to the Nazi swastika.
 The final decision said that there was "significant evidence that the ADL acts as a pro-Israeli advocacy group and has repeatedly published false and misleading statements as fact".
 The ADL's status was downgraded in "the intersection of the topics of antisemitism and the Israel/Palestine conflict, such as labeling pro-Palestinian activists as antisemitic".
 On antisemitism in general, the Wikipedia community stated that the ADL "can roughly be taken as reliable on the topic of antisemitism when Israel and Zionism are not concerned."

 A number of Jewish groups wrote a joint letter to the Wikimedia Foundation, asking them to reverse the ADL decision because it "could provide cover for antisemitism" and was "stripping the Jewish community of the right to defend itself from the hatred that targets our community".
 The Foundation replied that it does not involve itself in such decisions, which are made by a community of volunteer editors.
 Deborah Lipstadt, the U.S. envoy on antisemitism, also raised concerns about Wikipedia's action on the ADL.

 Many experts also disagreed with the ADL.
 Historian James Loeffler attributed the decision to ADL leadership "blurring the distinction between anti-Zionism and antisemitism".
 In an opinion piece in The Forward, Shira Klein expressed disappointment with the ADL's "manipulation of a peer-reviewed publication that [she] co-authored on Holocaust distortion on Wikipedia" and attributed the downgrade decision to the ADL's "overreach in interpretation of the facts" regarding Israel.
 She said that she hoped the Wikimedia Foundation "holds its ground" in response to pressure.
 In a separate piece, also in The Forward, opinion columnist Rob Eshman said the negative reaction to the decision was not justified and that advocacy for Israel was not compatible with doing important research.